dmlc/mshadow/guide/README.md

 Also note that the defined operation can be **composited into expressions**, not only we can write ```out = F<sigmoid>(in)```, we can also write ```out = F<sigmoid>+2.0``` or ```out = F<sigmoid>(F<sigmoid>(in))```.

-There will also be a translated CUDA kernel version that runs in GPU.
-Check out [defop.cpp](defop.cpp) for complete example.
+There will also be a translated CUDA kernel version that runs on the GPU.
+Check out [defop.cpp](defop.cpp) for a complete example.

 Complete Example
 ====
-The following code is from [basic.cpp](basic.cpp), that illustrate basic usage of mshadow.
+The following code is from [basic.cpp](basic.cpp).
+It illustrates basic usage of mshadow.

 ```c++
 // header file to use mshadow